 In Japan, origami paper is handcrafted, and sold in various sizes, from 2.5cm to 25cm.
 Paper has different patterns too, generally colored on one side and white on the other.
-This specific kind of paper only for Origami is called washi – 和紙.
+The name for this specific kind of paper only for Origami is washi – 和紙.
 This word uses the before-mentioned kanji for paper, 紙 – kami, and the one for harmony and peace.
-Remember that the kanji wa – 和 is used for lots of words with the meaning of “Japanese”.
+Furthermore, remember that the kanji wa – 和 does appear in lots of words with the meaning of “Japanese”.
 Examples are waka – 和歌, a traditional Japanese poem, or wagashi – 和菓子, the Japanese-style confectionery.

 A small number of basic folds, called “square base”, “fish base” and similar, will conduct to the final form.
 Following the folding instructions accurately is the only rule: valley and mountain folds, pleats, reverse, and squash folds.
-You can create anything, from small containers to decorating objects.
+As a result, you can create anything, from small containers to decorating objects.

 How to Make an Origami Crane

-The best-known origami is surely the crane: it was believed that if you fold 1000 origami cranes, your wish would come true.
+The best-known origami is surely the crane: a legend says that if you fold 1000 origami cranes, your wish would come true.
 The crane also became a symbol of hope during challenging times.

 You can build your Origami Crane with a basic square piece of paper.
 I used the 15×15 cm origami paper one.

 Fold your paper diagonally, from corner to corner, obtaining step 2.
 Then do it again like in picture number 4.
-These are called “valley fold”.
-Gently open the paper like in figure 5 to obtain step 6.
+These are the “valley folds“.
+Gently open the paper like in figure 5 to get step 6.